adavarski/Hetzner-Case-Study/README.md

 EOF
 ```

-Now we can deploy Ingress resources and pointing our browser to http://<floating-ip-address>/<whatever>, we will see that deployed page/application.
+Now we can deploy Ingress resources and pointing our browser to http://<floating-ip-address>/<whatever>, we will see that deployed application.

 But we don’t like entering IP addresses to browsers, which is why there is DNS.